-Uttar Pradesh: Police constable assaults differently-abled man in Kannauj, suspended
+Uttar Pradesh: Police constable assaults disabled man in Kannauj, suspended

 In a video shared on social media, the policeman can be seen hitting an e-rickshaw driver on his head and pushing him on the ground.

-A police personnel in Kannauj, Uttar Pradesh, has been suspended and an inquiry ordered after a video emerged of him assaulting a differently-abled man, NDTV reported on Saturday.
+A police personnel in Kannauj, Uttar Pradesh, has been suspended and an inquiry ordered after a video emerged of him assaulting a disabled man, NDTV reported on Saturday.

-In the video, which was shared on social media, the police constable can be seen hitting the differently-abled man on his head and pushing him on the ground outside the Saukhari police station in Kannauj.
+In the video, which was shared on social media, the police constable can be seen hitting the man on his head and pushing him on the ground outside the Saukhari police station in Kannauj.
 Other police personnel sit and watch even as a pregnant woman pleads with the police to spare the man.

 Activist Yogita Bhayana tweeted with video and said that the woman was his wife.